tall stairway leading down through green trees to a pool of water

 the danger zone

-Any kind of burnout left unattended can lead to terrible outcomes.
+Any typeof burnout left unaddressed can lead to terrible outcomes.
 It’s bad enough to feel exhausted & disconnected from your life, but if you’re anywhere near these danger zone signs…don’t hesitate to ask for help.

 • you don't have the energy to engage the elements of your life (work, study, play).
 You may do an every-day task such as washing dishes & need to rest.